QuantConnect/lean-cli/README.md

                                   The brokerage to use --data-feed [Interactive Brokers|Tradier|Oanda|Bitfinex|Coinbase Pro|Binance|Zerodha|Samco|Terminal Link|Trading Technologies|Kraken|FTX|IQFeed|Polygon Data Feed|Custom data only]
-                                  The data feed to use --ib-organization TEXT          The name or id of the organization with the Interactive Brokers module subscription --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id
+                                  The data feed to use --data-provider [Terminal Link|QuantConnect|Local]
+                                  Update the Lean configuration file to retrieve data from the given provider --ib-organization TEXT          The name or id of the organization with the Interactive Brokers module subscription --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id